 ARTICLE 9.
 YARD LINE.
 A yard line is any line and its vertical plane parallel to the end line.
 The yard lines (marked or unmarked) in the field of play are named by number in yards from a team's goal line to the center of the field.

-Note: The yard line 19 yards from Team A's goal line is called A's 19-yard line.
+By way of example, the yard line 19 yards from Team A's goal line is called A's 19-yard line.
 The yard line 51 yards from A's goal line is called B's 49-yard line.
 For brevity, these are referred to as A's 19 and B's 49 or A19 and B49.

-SECTION 13 FORWARD PROGRESS
+SECTION 12 FORWARD PROGRESS